phellipealexandre/CoolPosts/README.md

-# Cool Posts Repository
+# Cool Posts

 ## Intro
 This repository consists of an Android project that fetches posts and comments from [Jsonplaceholder](https://jsonplaceholder.typicode.com) and shows them to the user in two screens.
 It uses the MVVM pattern with many architecture components.
-The codebase is entirely written in Kotlin and uses Dagger2 as dependency injection framework.
+The codebase is entirely written in Kotlin and uses Dagger2 for dependency injection.

 This project considers orientation changes on the device.
 By using ViewModel and LiveData the lifecycle of the activities are better managed.